How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

 Where KiwiSpan builds may or may not qualify

-If your build is attached to the main dwelling, is multi-storey, has complex plumbing or drainage, uses complex materials and structural systems or exceeds 70sqm, then you will still require council consent.
+If your new shed is attached or too close to another building or a boundary, has complex plumbing or drainage, uses complex materials and structural systems, or exceeds 70sqm then you will still require council consent.
 Also, if there are site-specific issues, such as natural hazards or bylaws, councils may require further compliance or consents.

 What You Should Do Now

-As a KiwiSpan Customer or Prospective Buyer, here are our suggestions on how best to prepare and plan to get the most out of the new rules and avoid setbacks:
+If you are considering building a ‘granny flat’ here are our suggestions on how best to prepare and plan to get the most out of the new rules:

 1. Work with KiwiSpan from the start